christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* string

-The branch of the Git repository to clone for the GitHub wrapper.
+Git branch to use from the wrapper repository (optional).

+Useful for testing specific versions or features.
+Default: Uses the main/master branch.

 ---